valenting111/simple_app_docker/README.md

 Now you need to tell GCP to build your image and run your container within the project you chose previously.
 Google often requires that you enable a lot of services for it to run something for you.
 While trying to build the image, it might warn you about this and offer to enable the required services.
 In this project, it seems that you need to enable:
 - **service usage api**
 - **cloud run api**
-- **billing** (I think this cannot be enabled through the console, you need to do it on their website)
+- **billing** (I think this cannot be enabled through the console, you need to do it on their website).

 To build the image: